Leonard514/CTF-Writeups/OverTheWire/Natas/Natas23.md

 # Challenge Approach

-Remember that I took the liberty to see video titles so that I am not completely lost with these new challenges.
+Remember that I took the liberty to see video walkthrough titles so that I am not completely lost with these new challenges.
 Now, in this case, I had to learn about PHP type juggling.
 I found that [this resource](https://web.archive.org/web/20201112021256/https://owasp.org/www-pdf-archive/PHPMagicTricks-TypeJuggling.pdf) is pretty helpful - it even gives real-world examples!

 I think this portion should be the most telling: